petecarapetyan/webappwriter/docs/explore/index.md

 But I've been doing the good feelings thing for a couple decades, and all that content hasn't served a commercial purpose.
 Now it's time for me to learn the results part, as well.

+Results matter.
+CRO, or anything better, is how to get there.

 [CRO](https://en.wikipedia.org/wiki/Conversion_rate_optimization) is well worn path, the tools are popular and free, and Rocket integrates them easily.

-So I'm going to document some of that progress here, to compare notes with others and invite future contracts.
+So I want to document some of that progress here, to compare notes with others and invite future contracts.

 If it slows me down, then I'm doing something wrong.
 More will be revealed.